-Retraite Québec administers the child assistance measure that is part of Québec's family policy.
-The Minister of Families , Mr. Sébastien Proulx , is the minister responsible for Retraite Québec in matters related to the administration of the child assistance measure.
+Retraite Québec administers the Family Allowance measure that is part of Québec's family policy.
+The Minister of

-The refundable tax credit for child assistance is paid by the Gouvernement du Québec to provide assistance to families.
+The refundable tax credit for Family Allowance is paid by the Gouvernement du Québec and provides assistance to families.

-The child assistance payment is a form of financial assistance paid to all eligible families with one or more dependent children under the age of 18 living with them.
+The Family Allowance payment is a form of financial assistance paid to all eligible families with one or more dependent children under the age of 18.

-The purpose of the supplement for handicapped children is to provide financial assistance for families to help with the care and education of a handicapped child.
-The physical or mental handicap must be serious and must significantly limit the child in carrying out daily activities for a period expected to last at least 1 year.
+The purpose of the supplement for handicapped children is to provide financial assistance for parents to help with the care and education of a handicapped child.
+The physical impairment or mental function disability must be serious and must significantly limit the child in carrying out life habits for a period expected to last at least one year.